 If you don’t mind delivery jobs, you might want to sign up for a food delivery app to make some money for Christmas.

-For example, with DoorDash, you download the app and check notifications for available deliveries.
+For example, DoorDash lets you download the app and check notifications for available deliveries.
 You’ll get paid a predetermined amount for each delivery and keep 100% of any tips you receive.

 6. Donate Plasma